Wave propagation through an elastically-asymmetric architected material: Spectral analysis

-The presence of high-frequency energy cascades can be shown through spectral analysis.
-In Fig.~\ref{fig:3} the evolution of the spectral density of deformation $u_{,x}$ is shown for the cases depicted in Fig.~\ref{fig:1}(a,d and b,e).
-It is computed at several locations $x$ along the bi-modulus section [marked in Fig.~\ref{fig:1}(d,e)] for the whole time history as $\Phi(\omega,x) = \hat u_{,x}\hat u_{,x}^*$, where $\hat u_{,x}(\omega,x) = \int_{0}^\infty e^{-i \omega t}u_{,x}(x,t) dt$ is the temporal Fourier transform, $\hat \bullet^*$ denotes the conjugate value, and $\omega$ is the angular frequency.
-We assume that at $t<0$ the studied system is at rest.
-The system is forced mainly at frequency $\omega_0=0.03$ Hz, resulting in a smooth peak in $\Phi$ for the signal entering the bi-modulus section at $x=0$.
-Note that the resonance frequencies of the bi-modulus element is given by $\omega_r = 2j\sqrt{1-\alpha^2}/(\sqrt{1-\alpha}+\sqrt{1+\alpha})\sqrt{E_0/\rho l^2}$ (see,~\cite{goldstein2015study}), where the main resonance occurs for $j=1$ and high-frequency sub-harmonic resonances occur at $j > 1$ and $j\in \mathbb N$.
-In the signal spectrum [Fig.~\ref{fig:3}(a)] for the case of wave overlap [Fig.~\ref{fig:1}(b,e)], a second peak emerges at $j=2$ sub-harmonic frequency of elemental cells.
+Presence of high-frequency energy cascades can be shown through spectral analysis.
+In Fig.~\ref{fig:3} the evolution of the spectral density of deformation $u_{,x}$ is shown for the cases depicted for the simulations presented in Fig.~\ref{fig:1}.
+The power spectral density is computed at several locations $x$ along the bimodular segment (marked with dashed lines equipped with a marker in Fig.~\ref{fig:1}) for the whole time history as $\Phi(\omega,x) = \hat u_{,x}\hat u_{,x}^*$, where

+is the temporal Fourier transform, where $\hat \bullet^*$ denotes the conjugate value, and $\omega$ is the angular frequency.
+We assume that at $t<0$ and $t > T_{\text{sim}}$ the studied system is at rest.
+The system is forced mainly at frequency $\omega_0=0.03$ Hz, resulting in a smooth peak in $\Phi$ for the signal entering the bimodular segment at $x=0$.
+Note that the resonance frequencies of the bimodular element is given by

+(see,~\cite{goldstein2015study}), where the main resonance occurs for $j=1$ and high-frequency sub-harmonic resonances occur at $j > 1$, $j\in \mathbb N$.
+In the signal spectrum [Fig.~\ref{fig:3}(a)] for the case of wave overlap [Fig.~\ref{fig:1}(b)], a second peak emerges at $j=2$ sub-harmonic frequency of elemental cells.
 This peak, which grows with the propagation distance, presents a sink for the energy transmitted from low frequencies.
-The energy spectrum thus contains two peaks connected via a power law decay section with the exponent between $-1.0$ and $-0.9$ as shown in Fig.~\ref{fig:3}(c).
-Note that the energy decay of the main frequency $\omega_0$, as well as the rise and subsequent decay of sub-frequencies $n\omega_0$, for $n\in\mathbb N, n >1$ is consistent with the findings presented in~\cite{radostin2013propagation}, where the main features of this dissipation were grasped.
-In contrast, when tensile and compressive components separate [Fig.~\ref{fig:1}(a,d)], the spectrum depicted in Fig.~\ref{fig:3}(b) does not present any particularities and the energy content remains rather stable.
+The energy spectrum thus contains two peaks connected via a power law decay segment with the exponent between $-1.0$ and $-0.9$ as shown in Fig.~\ref{fig:3}(c).
+Note that the energy decay of the main frequency $\omega_0$, as well as the rise and subsequent decay of sub-frequencies $n\omega_0$, for $n\in\mathbb N, n >1$ is consistent with the findings presented in~\cite{radostin2013propagation}, where the authors grasped the main features of this dissipation mechanism.
+In contrast, when tensile and compressive components separate [Fig.~\ref{fig:0c}(a) and Fig.~\ref{fig:1}(a)], the spectrum depicted in Fig.~\ref{fig:3}(b) does not present any particularities and the energy spectrum remains stable.